 What the Kattan Nomograms Can Tell You

-The “Kattan nomograms” are a set of tools that allow you and your doctors to do four different things, depending on where you are along the possible pathway from initial diagnosis to hormone refractory disease:
+The so-called “Kattan nomograms” on the Memorial Sloan-Kettering Cancer Center web site are a set of tools that allow you and your doctors to do three different things, depending on where you are along the possible pathway from initial diagnosis to hormone refractory disease:

-- If you have been diagnosed with prostate cancer but you haven’t been treated at all, the nomograms can calculate the probability that you will be progression-free (i.e., no rising PSA) after you receive any one of the three most common treatment options — prostatectomy, external beam radiation therapy, and brachytherapy.
+- If you have been diagnosed with prostate cancer but you haven’t been treated at all, the pre-radical prostatectomy nomogram can predict (a) the probability that you will be progression-free (i.e., no rising PSA) at 5 and 10 years and (b) the probability that you will not have died of prostate cancer at 10 and 15 years after you receive a radical prostatectomy (surgery).

-- If you have had a radical prostatectomy but your PSA is now starting to rise again (a “biochemical recurrence” of your cancer), the nomograms can predict the likelihood of success for salvage radiation therapy at 6 years post radiation.
+- If you have had a radical prostatectomy and your PSA initially fell to < 0.05 ng/ml, but your PSA is now starting to rise again (a “biochemical recurrence” of your cancer), the salvage radiation therapy nomogram can predict the likelihood of success for salvage radiation therapy at 6 years post radiation.

-With any luck, you will never need to use more than the pre-treatment nomogram and will never have to even think about using the last one.
+With any luck, you will never need to use more than the pre-treatment nomogram and will never have to even think about using the third one.

 How the Nomograms Work